 - The chair of the panel will introduce those present and their roles, explain the case to be considered, the procedure to be followed and the format of the meeting - The Employee or their representative shall put the case in support of the grounds for appeal, including any mitigating circumstances.
 This may include referring to written submissions and evidence.
-The School's representative and their advisor and panel and their advisor may ask questions of the Employee and their representative - The School's representative presents the case for upholding the previous committee's decision and refers to written documentation.
-The Employee and their representative and panel and their advisor may ask questions of the School's representative - The panel will invite both parties to sum up their cases, with the Employee or their representative having the final opportunity to sum up.
+The School's representative and panel may ask questions of the Employee and their representative - The School's representative presents the case for upholding the previous committee's decision and refers to written documentation.
+The Employee and their representative and panel may ask questions of the School's representative - The panel will invite both parties to sum up their cases, with the Employee or his/her representative having the final word.
 The hearing will then be adjourned whilst the panel deliberates over the evidence - Adjournments may be requested by both parties or by the panel during the appeal hearing.
 If new evidence is presented the appeal may need to be adjourned while this is investigated - The appeal hearing will then be adjourned whilst the panel deliberates over the evidence.
 If further clarity is required both parties may be recalled and the hearing reconvened so that all parties may hear any additional evidence - Where possible the appeal hearing will be reconvened and the Employee advised verbally of the outcome following the conclusion of the process and the Panel's deliberations.
 On occasion it may not be possible to determine an outcome on the day of the appeal hearing, in which case the panel will reconvene at the earliest possible opportunity to make a decision.
-The Employee and their representative are not expected to attend.
-Where the panel reconvenes, the outcome will be communicated in writing to the Employee. - In all circumstances the Employee will be advised in writing of the outcome of the hearing usually within 5 working days of the decision being made.
+Where the panel reconvenes, the outcome will be communicated in writing to the Employee.

+• In all circumstances the Employee will be advised in writing of the outcome of the hearing usually within 5 working days of the decision being made.